thermalogic/Practices/P3/README.md

      │
      │── makefile-exe.mk: building the executable caller of the shared library of MONTE CARLO π │
+     |── demo.c the example in C
+     │
+     |── example.py the example in Python
+     │
      |── <img> screenshots of coding,building and running
      |       │
      |       |── *.jpg/png